eqNj/eqN-PD2-Filter/README.md

 Non-magic (white) elite items are sometimes hidden, unless specifically useful for runewords or if they have +3 to a valuable skill.

-Normal and eNormal, exceptional, and elite magic items are hidden unless ethereal items for crafting and/or specifically useful for the class you are playing or for LLD.
+Normal, exceptional, and elite magic items are hidden unless ethereal items for crafting and/or specifically useful for the class you are playing or for LLD.

 Most exceptional and elite magic non-class items for crafting, except for elite chest armors, are hidden once you reach character level 80.

-Normal, exceptional, and elite rare weapons are hidden, unless ethereal, a bow/crossbow, a dagger, a staff, a tipped mace, and/or a class item.
+Normal, exceptional, and elite rare chests & shields/helmets/weapons are hidden unless ethereal or affix level 75/81/76+.

 Only high/mid-value unique and set items will notify on drop, but all unique and set items will still always show on the ground.